RohanNagar/python-guide/cheat-sheet.md

 my_str.count('l')                -> 3             # Returns the number of times 'l' appears in my_str
 my_str.upper()                   -> 'HELLO WORLD' # Returns a new string that converted the old string to all UPPER my_str.lower()                   -> 'hello world' # Returns a new string that converted the old string to all lower

+my_str.replace('o', 't')         -> 'Hellt Wtrld' # Returns a new str that replaces all occurances of 'o' with 't'
 ```

 ## Lists